wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Time-Value Precision in Spans

 A span has two time-value fields for specifying the start time (`start_milliseconds`) and duration (`duration_milliseconds`).
-Express these values in milliseconds, because the Wavefront service uses milliseconds for span storage and visualization.
+Express these values in milliseconds, because Operations for Applications uses milliseconds for span storage and visualization.
 For convenience, you can specify time values in other units, and we convert them to milliseconds.

 You must use the same precision for _both_ time values.
-The Wavefront service identifies the precision of the `start_milliseconds` value, and interprets the `duration_milliseconds` value using the same unit.
+Operations for Applications identifies the precision of the `start_milliseconds` value, and interprets the `duration_milliseconds` value using the same unit.
 The following table shows how to indicate the start-time precision:

 <table>
 <colgroup>